micbay/RaceTimerAndController/README.md

 ![Start Race Menu](Images/ScreenShots/StartRace_Menu.png)

 ## Pre-Start Countdown
 When a race is started it begins with a pre-start countdown.
-This countdown gives racers time to get to postions before the race begins.
+This countdown gives racers time to get to positions before the race begins.
 ![Prestart Menu](Images/ScreenShots/PrestartCountdown.png)
 During the final 3 seconds of the countdown the remaining seconds will be displayed on the individual racer's LED bars.
 Once the pre-start countdown expires, the racer's timers will display `Start`.
 Though the overall race time begins immediately, timing of each racer's first lap won't begin until they cross the start line for the first time.